Carl Schurz: Secretary of the Interior

-In 1876, he supported Hayes for President, and Hayes named him Secretary of the Interior, following much of his advice in other cabinet appointments and in his inaugural address.
-In this department, Schurz put into force his belief that merit should be the principal consideration in appointing civil servants to jobs in the Civil Service.
+In 1876, he supported Hayes for president and Hayes named him secretary of the interior, following much of his advice in other cabinet appointments and in his inaugural address.
+In this department, Schurz put into force his belief that merit should be the principal consideration in appointing people to jobs in the Civil Service.
 He was not in favor of permitting removals except for cause, and supported requiring competitive examinations for candidates for clerkships.
 His efforts to remove political patronage met with only limited success, however.
-As an early conservationist, he prosecuted land thieves and attracted public attention to the necessity of forest preservation.
+As an early conservationist, Schurz prosecuted land thieves and attracted public attention to the necessity of forest preservation.

 During Schurz's tenure as Secretary of the Interior, a movement to transfer the Office of Indian Affairs to the control of the War Department began, assisted by the strong support of Gen. William Tecumseh Sherman.
 Restoration of the Indian Office to the War Department, which was anxious to regain control in order to continue its "pacification" program, was opposed by Schurz, and ultimately the Indian Office remained in the Interior Department.
 The Indian Office had been the most corrupt office in the Interior Department.
 Positions in it were based on political patronage and were seen as granting license to use the reservations for personal enrichment.
 Because Schurz realized that the service would have to be cleansed of such corruption before anything positive could be accomplished, he instituted a wide-scale inspection of the service, dismissed several officials, and began civil service reforms whereby positions and promotions were to be based on merit not political patronage.

 Schurz's leadership of the Indian Affairs Office was at times controversial.
 While certainly not an architect of forced displacement of Native Americans, he continued the practice.
 In response to several nineteenth-century reformers, however, he later changed his mind and promoted an assimilationist policy.